-Enter the project management dashboard.
-It’s a central data dashboard designed to display all of your key metrics related to specific projects.
-A project management dashboard shows high-level metrics for project progress as well as project task status, budget, and anything else that offers real-time insight into a project.
+A project dashboard is essentially a central data dashboard designed to display all of your key metrics related to specific projects.
+A project management dashboard helps project teams track projects by showing high-level metrics for project progress as well as project task status, budget, and anything else that offers real-time insight into a project.

-Whether you’re fighting Klingons or shipping software, information and a dashboard tool can’t be beaten.
+Whether you’re fighting Klingons or shipping software, you can’t beat information and a dashboard tool.

-In this article, you’ll learn everything you need to know about project management dashboard software, and how to create your own.
+In this article, you’ll learn why every team needs project management dashboard software in 2023 and how to create your own.

 What is a project management dashboard?A project management dashboard is a single page that tells you at a glance how all of your projects are doing.

-Some features you might see on your project management dashboard include:
+Some specific features you might see on your project management dashboard include: